Run by School of Psychology

 Overall aims and purpose

-How can advancements in basic-level neuroscience inform solutions to real-world challenges, and likewise, how can real-world challenges inform the design and progression of basic-level neuroscience?
+How can advancements in neuroscience inform solutions to real-world challenges, and how can real-world challenges inform advancements in neuroscience?

 B+ to B- Work displays sound knowledge and understanding, but with some limitations.
 There is evidence of background study.
 The work has a defined and logical structure, but with some weaknesses in the way in which arguments are presented.
 There is some original interpretation and demonstration of understanding of links between topics.
 The work is presented carefully with accurate communication and few factual or computational errors.